-Sr. No. Particulars Series 26 Series 28 Coupons / dividends 17 Fixed or floating dividend/coupon Fixed Fixed 18 Coupon rate and any related index 8.75% p.a.
-8.75% p.a.
-19 Existence of a dividend stopper Yes Yes 20 Fully discretionary, partially discretionary or mandatory Full discretionary Full Discretionary 21 Existence of step up or other incentive to redeem No No 22 Noncumulative or cumulative Non-cumulative Non-cumulative 23 Convertible or non-convertible Non-Convertible Non-Convertible 24 If convertible, conversion trigger(s) NA NA 25 If convertible, fully or partially NA NA 26 If convertible, conversion rate NA NA 27 If convertible, mandatory or optional conversion NA NA 28 If convertible, specify instrument type convertible into NA NA 29 If convertible, specify issuer of instrument it converts into NA NA 30 Write-down feature Yes Yes 31 If write-down, write-down trigger(s) There are two types of write down triggers: 1.
-Trigger Event means that the Bank's CET 1 Ratio is: (i) if calculated at any time prior to April 1, 2021, at or below 5.5%; or (ii) if calculated at any time from and including April 1, 2021, at or below 6.125%, (the "CET1 Trigger Event Threshold") 2.
-PONV Trigger, in respect of the Bank means the earlier of: (i) a decision that a principal write-down, without which the Bank would become non- viable, is necessary, as determined by the RBI; and (ii) the decision to make a public sector injection of capital, or equivalent support, without which the Bank would have There are two types of write down triggers: 1.
-Trigger Event means that the Bank's CET 1 Ratio is: (i) if calculated at any time prior to April 1, 2021, at or below 5.5%; or (ii) if calculated at any time from and including April 1, 2021, at or below 6.125%,(the "CET1 Trigger Event Threshold") 2.
-PONV Trigger, in respect of the Bank means the earlier of: (i) a decision that a principal write-down, without which the Bank would become non- viable, is necessary, as determined by the RBI; and (ii) the decision to make a public sector injection of capital, or equivalent
+Sr. No. Particulars Series 26 Series 28 4.10% AT1 notes of USD 600 millions semi-annually in arrear on each Interest Payment Date 19 Existence of a dividend stopper Yes Yes Yes 20 Fully discretionary, partially discretionary or mandatory Full discretionary Full Discretionary Full Discretionary 21 Existence of step up or other incentive to redeem No No No 22 Noncumulative or cumulative Non-cumulative Non- cumulative Non-cumulative 23 Convertible or non- convertible Non-Convertible Non- Convertible Non-Convertible 24 If convertible, conversion trigger(s) NA NA NA 25 If convertible, fully or partially NA NA NA 26 If convertible, conversion rate NA NA NA 27 If convertible, mandatory or optional conversion NA NA NA 28 If convertible, specify instrument type convertible into NA NA NA 29 If convertible, specify issuer of instrument it converts into NA NA NA 30 Write-down feature Yes Yes Yes 31 If write-down, write-down trigger(s) There are two types of write down triggers: 1.
+Trigger Event means that the Bank's CET 1 Ratio is: (i) if calculated at any time prior to October 1, 2021, at or below 5.5%; or (ii) if calculated at any time from and including October 1, 2021, at or below 6.125%, (the "CET1 Trigger Event Threshold") 2.
+PONV Trigger, in respect of the There are two types of write down triggers: 1.
+Trigger Event means that the Bank's CET 1 Ratio is: (i) if calculated at any time prior to October 1, 2021, at or below 5.5%; or (ii) if calculated at any time from and including October 1, 2021, at or below 6.125%, (the "CET1 Trigger Event Threshold") down, without which the Issuer would become non-viable, is necessary, as determined by the RBI; and (ii) the decision to make a public sector injection of capital, or equivalent support, without which the Issuer would have become non-viable, as determined by the RBI.
+"CET1 Trigger Event" means that the Issuer's